 Planning ahead for something as devastating as your own death can be a depressing, confusing prospect, but it’s something we all have to face.
 Whether you end up choosing permanent coverage, a term policy, or a combination of the two, the best solution depends on your own financial goals and unique circumstances.
 Having a better idea of your family’s needs, as well as a basic understanding of your life insurance options, gives you the power to secure your family’s future, taking care of them even after you’re gone.

-A Simplified Guide to Life Insurance by Jon Fritz
+Things to Know When Shopping for Life Insurance by Jon Fritz